cgsecurity/testdisk_documentation/forensics.rst

  * LVM driver will sync two RAID1-like volumes if they are out of sync
  * Linux Raid and fake Raid will also resync the disks if they are out of sync
- * Auto-mouting of the filesystem will modify the last-mount date and the mount count
+ * Auto-mounting of the filesystem will modify the last-mount date and the mount count
  * ext3 and ext4 will replay the journal if the filesystem is dirty.
  * The NTFS file system may attempt to commit or rollback unfinished transactions, and/or change flags on the volume to mark it as "in use".
  * The operating system will update the access time for any file accessed